Last updated January 3rd 2021.

 Using a server closer to your target audience?

 Images by default have a huge file size.
 If you put them on your website then it will take forever for that image to load.
-The best thing to do is to run all your images through a compressor like ShortPixel (referral link).
+The best thing to do is to run all your images through a compressor like ShortPixel (referral link) or https://compressor.io/

 Have a cache?

 Setup a cache on your website so the server doesn’t have to get a new copy of your site with each new visitor.
-On WordPress I recommend Cache Enabler But you have to find the best plugin for you.
+On WordPress there are so many caching plugins you need to find the best plugin for you, they all work a bit different and affect your website in different ways.
 If you use html / css then you can add a couple of lines to .htaccess.
 Or you can use a cdn which I talk about below.

 It is easy to optimize using WordPress, the AutoOptimize plugin.
 Make sure you go into the settings of the plugin and select the first three options.
 If you are using html / css yourself then let a website do it for you (almost always free).